 Last Thursday, at around 5:00, I text Andy: What’s in the CSA bag today?
 We do a farm share through his office every other Thursday and I always try to plan dinner around it, even though it’s usually a little of a lot, not a lot of a little.

 5:01 His reply: One piece of squash, one bunch of broccoli, three spring onions, a tomato.

 5:02 OK, I’ll be out when you get home, but I’ll get something started.

 5:03 Grab any vegetable scraps I have in my fridge: A box of mushrooms, micro greens, herbs.

 5:04 Scan pantry.
 Spy chickpea flour.
-Instantly recall someone telling me there is nothing better than a glass of rose with socca, the pancake-type flatbreads popular in the south of France, that have now become popular everywhere since they are gluten-free.
-It’s hot.
-I can handle a chilled glass of rose tonight, even though it’s Thursday.
+Instantly recall someone telling me there is nothing better than a glass of rose with socca, the pancake-type flatbreads that originated in Italy and have now become popular everywhere since they are gluten-free.

 5:10 Google “socca.”
 Delighted to discover that the recipe is of the very easy-to-memorize “equal parts flour to water” variety.
 Mix up a bowl of batter in under 30 seconds.